So, you’ve decided to become a certified life coach!

 Firstly, we’d like to congratulate you, as becoming certified is no mean feat!
-Though a life coach training certification isn’t a legal requirement for life coaches, it can certainly help when building your life coaching business.
-In fact, as the life coaching industry continues to grow, becoming licensed could make the difference between landing top clients and simply missing the mark.
+Though a life coach training certification isn’t a legal requirement for life coaches, it can help build your life coaching business.
+As the life coaching industry continues to grow, becoming licensed could make the difference between landing top clients and simply missing the mark.

 So, aspiring life coaches, if you want a piece of the action, be sure to keep reading!

-Back when life coaching was first conceived, there were only a handful of life coach training programs that promised to whip aspiring coaches into shape.
+Back when life coaching was first conceived, only a handful of life coach training programs promised to whip aspiring coaches into shape.

 Ah, how times have changed!